United States Army Center for Initial Military Training: United States Army Center for Initial Military Training

+In 2018, USACIMT became the proponent for the Army's Holistic Health and Fitness (H2F) System.
+The H2F System is the Army’s primary investment in Soldier readiness and lethality, optimal physical and non-physical performance, reduced injury rates, improved rehabilitation after injury, and increased overall effectiveness of the Total Army.
+H2F addresses the five domains of physical and non-physical readiness (physical, mental, sleep, nutrition, and spiritual) through a comprehensive, integrated system of governance, personnel, equipment/facilities, programming, and education to optimize individual Soldier readiness, reduce preventable injuries, improve rehabilitation outcomes after injury, and ensure Soldiers are physically and mentally prepared to fight and win our nation’s wars [6].
+The Army Combat Fitness Test (ACFT), which is the assessment of the physical domain of the Army's Holistic Health and Fitness System, [7] became the Army’s physical fitness test of record in Spring 2022[7].

+In 2022, USACIMT absorbed the mission of the Cohesive Assessment Team (CAT), which was established under the People First Task Force to help address harmful behaviors and build cohesion across the Total Army.
+The Cohesive Assessment Team is an organization of subject matter experts in various fields who conduct organizational climate assessments further to build cohesive, lethal, and fit teams.
+In 2023, the Cohesive Assessment Team was renamed to the Cohesive Assistance Team, based on a recommendation from one of the units the CAT had previously visited.

-USACIMT is the proponent for the Army Combat Fitness Test (ACFT), which is the Army's physical fitness test of record.
-The Leader Training Brigade (LTB), which conducts CIMT cadre leader development and provides training development oversight in support of the Soldier transformation process.
+The Leader Training Brigade (LTB) conducts CIMT cadre leader development and provides training development oversight in support of the Soldier transformation process.
 It provides leader training across the Army in resilience and fitness skills and supports the overall health and welfare of the force.
-It also provides oversight for the Expert Soldier Badge Test Management Office (ESB TMO) and is responsible for administering the ESB standards published in TR 672-9 (Expert Soldier Badge).
+It also oversees the Expert Soldier Badge Test Management Office (ESB TMO) and administers the ESB standards published in TR 672-9 (Expert Soldier Badge).
 The ESB TMO validates Army brigades who train, test, and award the ESB to candidates who meet the standards.
 Additionally, the LTB has the following subordinate organizations: the Initial Military Training Leadership School, Task Force Marshall, U.S. Army Physical Fitness School, and the U.S. Army Master Resiliency School.